75 Upper Street,

 Competition was fierce from the nearby Empress Electric Theatre(1910) (today operating as the Screen on the Green) and the Angel Picture Theatre (later Odeon) which opened in 1913.
 The Electric Theatre closed in the summer of 1916 and became ‘North’s Automatic Exhibition’ for a while.

 It was in use as Dome Antiques for many years, the outer versibule had been enclosed.
-Today(2007) it is in use as a clothing shop named Blacks.
+In 2007 it was in use as a clothing shop named Blacks.
 The exterior remains practically the same as it did almost 100 years ago when it first opened as a cinema.
+By 2017 it was a branch of Cafe Nero.

 It is a Grade II Listed building.